LL-Pengfei/CS1010-AY1819S1-Personal/docs/14-pointers.md

 The dereference operator is the reversed of address-of, and is denoted by `*`.
 I call it "location-of-address".
 We use this operator in two places:

-- to declare an "address" variable , and
+- to declare an "address" variable, and
 - to reference the location of an address.

 We can declare a variable that is an address type.
 We need to tell C the type of the variable this address is referencing.
 For instance,